storres20/PHP_CRUD_MVC/README.md

 # ⚡CRUD with PHP using MVC ⚡

 > This app web let you Log in, register people and more...
-Allows CRUD with database
+Allows CRUD with database.
+> Using MVC

 ## 🔭skils: